Sondos91/alx-project-nexus/PROJECT_README.md

 - Automated testing on pull requests
 - Docker image building and pushing
 - Automated deployment to production

+### **Troubleshooting Deployment Issues**

+#### **Common Issues and Solutions:**

+**Database Connection Errors:**
+- Ensure you're using the **Internal Database URL** details, not external
+- Verify all `DB_*` environment variables are set correctly
+- Check that `USE_POSTGRES=True` is set

+**Static Files Not Loading:**
+- Ensure `python manage.py collectstatic --noinput` runs during build
+- Verify `STATIC_ROOT` is set correctly in settings
+- Check that WhiteNoise is properly configured

+**Migration Errors:**
+- Run migrations manually via Render Shell: `python manage.py migrate`
+- Check for conflicting migrations: `python manage.py showmigrations`
+- Reset migrations if needed: `python manage.py migrate --fake-initial`

+**Service Won't Start:**
+- Check Render logs for specific error messages
+- Verify all required environment variables are set
+- Ensure the start command includes both migration and server start

+**Health Check Failures:**
+- Verify the health check endpoint `/api/` is accessible
+- Check that the service is binding to `0.0.0.0:8000`
+- Ensure all dependencies are properly installed

 ## 📚 API Documentation